itsmetrevor/itsmetrevor/README.md

 ## Hi there 👋
+It's me, Trevor.

+**WIP**
+After the Microsoft aquisition, all my personal projects were pulled and this became a place to sometimes throw configs.
+Github profile is under ongoing reconstruction.

 <!--
 **itsmetrevor/itsmetrevor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.